Slapsgiving

 "Slapsgiving" is the ninth episode in the third season of the television series How I Met Your Mother and 53rd overall.
-It originally aired on November 19, 2007.
+It originally aired on CBS on November 19, 2007.

 Plot

-Ted tells his kids about a private joke he and Robin used to share while they were dating: they would salute whenever another person used a word that sounded like a military rank before another word in a sentence (an example being 'Kernel (Colonel) Stuck In My Teeth'), but since breaking up they simply share awkward looks whenever someone does it.
-Future Ted also explains that they can no longer spend time alone together.
+Future Ted tells his kids about a private joke he and Robin used to share while they were dating: they would salute whenever another person used a word that sounded like a military rank before another word in a sentence (an example being "Kernel (Colonel) Stuck In My Teeth").
+However, since breaking up they simply share awkward looks whenever someone does it, and are unable to spend time alone together.

-Thanksgiving is approaching, and this will be the group’s first with Marshall and Lily as a married couple.
-Lily is obsessing over making sure it is perfect, Robin has invited her 41 year old boyfriend Bob, who Ted perceives to be ancient, to Thanksgiving dinner, and Marshall is terrorizing Barney in the days leading up to Barney's third slap and has even set up a countdown website.
-When Robin and Ted are the only two members of the group to show up to a night of baking pies, they notice that they have nothing to talk about when they are together, creating a nagging feeling that they are no longer really friends.
+Thanksgiving is approaching, and this will be the group's first with Marshall and Lily as a married couple.
+With Lily obsessing over making sure it is perfect, Robin invites her 41-year-old boyfriend Bob (who Ted perceives to be ancient) to Thanksgiving dinner, and Marshall terrorizes Barney in the days leading up to Barney's third slap and has even set up a countdown website.
+When Robin and Ted are the only two members of the group to show up to a night of baking pies, they notice that they have nothing to talk about when they are together, creating a nagging feeling that they are no longer really friends, but end up having sex out of awkwardness.

-When Ted and Robin arrive at Marshall and Lily's apartment for Thanksgiving, Lily is floundering to get the apartment ready for their dinner.
-Ted and Robin reveal separately that they fought while baking but ended the night by having sex.
-Robin and Lily decide that Robin and Ted need to talk about what happened, while Ted, Marshall, and Barney have decided they must ignore it.
-Robin and Ted argue again and Lily forces them to talk it out.
-After the two discuss how weird it is to be around each other, they come to the realization that they're not friends and agree that after the dinner they shouldn't see each other again.
+When Ted and Robin arrive at Marshall and Lily's apartment for Thanksgiving, they reveal separately to their friends what happened.
+Over the men's objections, Lily convinces Robin to talk to Ted about their relationship.
+After the two discuss how weird it is to be around each other, they come to the realization that they are not friends and agree that after the dinner they should not see each other again.
 Meanwhile, Barney begins to get upset at the notion of another slap.
 Following Marshall's relentless taunting of Barney and lack of interest in helping her prepare, Lily declares as Slap Bet Commissioner that no slap would occur on Thanksgiving, much to Barney's delight and Marshall's dismay.